morceaudebois/debrandify/readme.md

   <a href="https://tahoe.be"><img src="https://raw.githubusercontent.com/morceaudebois/dewordpressify/master/src/images/dewordpressify.png" width="80%" alt=""></a>
 </h1>

-DeWordPressify is a toolkit plugin that adds plenty of settings to disable and customise WordPress.
-You'll be able to remove WordPress' branding and replace it with your own as well as remove some of the bloat that comes built-in.
-Here's some key features:
+DeWordPressify is a toolkit plugin that adds plenty of settings to customise and improve WordPress.
+You'll be able to remove WordPress' branding and replace it with your own as well as get rid of some of the bloat that comes built-in.
+Here's the key features:

 - ✨ Customise the WordPress dashboard and emails with your own branding instead of WordPress'.
 Remove or replace WordPress logos and texts
 - 🗑 Disable WordPress features such as comments, RSS feeds, emojis, REST API, WP Embeds and much more